The Icarus Factor: Plot

-While the Enterprise, under the command of Captain Jean-Luc Picard, is en route to Starbase Montgomery to run diagnostics on its engines, Picard receives a message from Starfleet offering First Officer Commander William Riker a command of his own, the Aries, which is on a potentially dangerous exploration mission in a distant sector.
+While the Enterprise, under the command of Captain Jean-Luc Picard, is en route to Starbase Montgomery to run diagnostics on its engines, Picard receives a message from Starfleet offering Riker a command of his own, the Aries, on a potentially dangerous exploration mission in a distant sector.
 Picard advises Riker that while the Enterprise is a prestigious assignment, it cannot replace the experience of having one's own command, and gives him 12 hours—the duration of their stop at the starbase—to decide.
 Riker's decision is complicated by the fact that the civilian adviser Starfleet has sent to brief him on his mission turns out to be his father, Kyle Riker (Mitchell Ryan), with whom he has an antagonistic relationship.

 Kyle makes several attempts to reconcile but is rebuffed by Will; the tension between the two finally boils over, and they agree to a match of Anbo-jyutsu, a form of martial arts in which the two had sparred while Will was growing up.
 They continue to argue during the match, with Will venting his bitterness over the death of his mother.
 Will interrupts the match, claiming that Kyle has used an illegal move, and realizes that Kyle had only been able to beat him in his youth by cheating.
 Kyle admits as much, saying that he had realized it was the only way to keep Will interested in the sport.
 The two are finally able to talk and reconcile, and Will admits he is glad his father came.
+Will decides that "[f]or now, the best place for me to be is here," on the Enterprise.

-Meanwhile, Acting Ensign Wesley Crusher notices that Lieutenant Worf is acting particularly agitated, and enlists the help of Chief Engineer Geordi La Forge and Commander Data to find out why.
+Meanwhile, Acting Ensign Wesley Crusher notices that Worf is acting particularly agitated, and enlists the help of Chief Engineer La Forge and Commander Data to find out why.
 The trio eventually learn that Worf is approaching the tenth anniversary of his Age of Ascension; Klingons are expected to celebrate the day with a ritual administered by their own kind.
 Wesley, Geordi, and Data program the holodeck as a site for the ritual, in which Worf must traverse a gauntlet of Klingon warriors and endure jolts from the pain sticks they carry.
-Surprised at the effort, Worf recites vows of honor as he walks the path and the three crew members observe, and he thanks them at its end for honoring him in this fashion.
+Surprised at the effort, Worf recites vows of honor as he walks the path as his crewmates observe, and he thanks them at its end for honoring him in this fashion.